An Open Letter to the Kids of Today

 Today you bitch because some new technology that was only invented five minutes ago does not work perfectly.

-Today you get a car and a phone because your parents are too gutless to tell you that you really need to work for things and the reason they do this is because they are competing for your love because they are probably divorced.
+Today you get a car and a phone because your parents are too gutless to

 Today you can’t hear “Hey batter, batter” on the Little League field because it is considered taunting and bullying.